-Greenbelts, floodplains, streams, riparian areas and wetlands perform a vital function in filtering out pollutants (such as sediments, pesticides, fertilizers, and other harmful chemicals) from entering the streams, thereby safeguarding the quality of water entering our water supply lakes.
-Hundreds of miles of streams in Denton County extend into and through each community, creating shared environmental resources - - and the need for communities to work together for mutual benefit.
-On behalf of the cities and utilities it serves, Upper Trinity coordinates a Regional Watershed Protection Program to encourage the preservation and protection of natural features in local watersheds, including greenbelts, floodplains, and wetlands.
-Upper Trinity's public awareness programs promote ways residents can help protect water quality in their everyday activities at home and at work.
-Upper Trinity also operates a Household Hazardous
+Greenbelts, floodplains, streams, riparian areas and wetlands filter out pollutants (such as sediments, pesticides, fertilizers, and other harmful chemicals) before reaching the streams, thereby safeguarding the quality of water entering our local water supply lakes (Figure 1).
+Hundreds of miles of streams in Denton County extend into and through each community, creating shared environmental resources - and the need for communities to work together for mutual benefit.

-Waste program, in coordination with local communities, to collect and properly dispose of common household chemicals that can be harmful to the watershed, to prevent these chemicals from entering local water sources.
+On behalf of the cities and utilities it serves, Upper Trinity Regional Water District coordinates a Regional Watershed Protection Program to encourage the preservation and protection of natural features in local watersheds, including greenbelts, floodplains, and wetlands.
+Upper Trinity's public awareness programs promote ways residents can help protect water quality in their everyday activities - both at home and at work.
+Upper Trinity also provides a Household Hazardous Waste program.
+In coordination with local communities, Upper Trinity collects and properly disposes of common household chemicals that can be harmful to the watershed, preventing these chemicals from entering local water sources.

-In order to preserve crucial watershed assets and protect water quality, Upper Trinity encourages communities to use their regulatory ordinance powers and development standards to limit encroachment of floodplain areas.
-Limiting development in the floodplain helps to galvanize the functions of these natural assets, such as reduced flooding risk, recreational and educational opportunities, aesthetic value, wildlife and aquatic habitat, and other benefits that enhance quality of life for residents.
-It's important to remember that preserving and protecting important watershed assets now, and the benefits they provide, costs far less than having to restore their functions in the future.
+To preserve crucial watershed assets and protect water quality, Upper Trinity encourages communities to limit encroachment of floodplain areas through either ordinance power or development standards.
+Limiting development in the floodplain helps to conserve the valuable functions of these natural assets, such as reduced flooding risk, recreational and educational opportunities, aesthetic value, wildlife and aquatic habitat, and other benefits that